Duncan-W/ADAM/README.md

     make BUILD_STRATEGY=lualatex BIB_STRATEGY=biblatex

-To produce `DVI` and `PS` versions of your document, you should run:
+To produce `DVI` and `PS` versions of this document, you should run:

     make BUILD_STRATEGY=latex